 The terminology may be confusing for some people.
 First, we will discuss a wireframe.
-It is a static representation of your products or it a skeletal framework for your mobile apps.
+It is a static representation of your products or a skeletal framework for your mobile apps.
 Both developers and designers follow it.

 A prototype is an introductory composition of a product to know how it looks, how to operate it, what will it do.
-It is a rough draft of a product which does not signify a final product.
+It is a rough draft of a product that does not signify a final product.

 Low Fidelity Wireframe

 Low fidelity wireframes are usually static or not interactive.
-There are many ways to include a low fidelity wireframe in the user experience design process.
+There are many ways to include a low-fidelity wireframe in the user experience design process.

 A common type of designing by some developer include sketching the interface of the web or a mobile screen on a piece of paper, and these are commonly referred to as paper wireframes.
 These include a set of drawing sheets or concept sketches that represent the skeleton of the interface.